-Israel Partners With Christian Ministry on Secret Medical Mission to Save Lives Deep in Syria
+Israel Partners with Christian Ministry on Secret Medical Mission to Save Lives Deep in Syria

 Parsons and her team sent the worst cases back to Israel.

 Their mission was just one part of a larger Israeli project called Operation Good Neighbor.
-Israel provides food, fuel, water and medical treatment for Syrians -- their next door neighbors and historic enemy.
-So far Israel has treated more than five thousand Syrians in Israeli hospitals.
+Israel provides food, fuel, water and medical treatment for Syrians – their next door neighbors and historic enemy.
+So far Israel has treated more than 5,000 Syrians in Israeli hospitals.

 IDF Major Sergey serves as the Operation Good Neighbor chief medical officer.
 We asked him why Israel would mount such an operation.